-Elephants contribute to the health of the environment in many different ways, and elephant conservation efforts are important in ensuring that they’re always around to do what they do best – be elephants!
+Elephants contribute to the health of the environment in many different ways.
+That’s why elephant conservation efforts are vital to ensuring these gentle giants will always be here to do what they do best – be elephants!

-But there are many studies showing that we need to up our game when it comes to elephant conservation.
-For instance, the Great Elephant Census – the world’s largest wildlife survey – confirmed a 30% decrease in the global African elephant population in the last few decades.
+There are many studies that show we need to up our game when it comes to elephant conservation.
+For instance, the Great Elephant Census (the world’s largest wildlife survey) confirmed a 30% decrease in African elephant populations over the last few decades.

 What’s being done about the declining elephant population?

-Elephant numbers are in decline because these animals are poached for their ivory, come into conflict with humans and are experiencing ongoing habitat loss and degradation.
+Elephant numbers are declining due to illegal poaching for their ivory tusks, coming into conflict with humans, and ongoing habitat loss and degradation.

-To slow the decline of the elephant population many conservation organisations have made these tusked creatures the focus of their conservation efforts – like the projects set up by the Save the Elephants organisation and the WWF African Elephant Programme.
+To curb the decline of elephant populations, many conservation organisations have made these tusked creatures the focus of their conservation efforts – like the projects set up by Save the Elephants and the WWF African Elephant Program.

-But there’s lots more to be done, and elephant conservation is more important now than it has ever been before.
+But, there’s lots more to be done, and elephant conservation is more important now than ever before.

 Why?
-Well, African and Asian elephants are keystone species, meaning that the environments that they live in would be greatly affected if they weren’t around.
-At the same time, around 8% of the elephant population is lost each year, so the prospect of these keystone species becoming extinct isn’t as far-fetched as it may seem.
+Well, African and Asian elephants are keystone species, which means that the environments they live in would be greatly affected if they weren’t around.
+With around 8% of the elephant population lost each year, the possibility of these keystone species becoming extinct isn’t far-fetched.

-Take a look at just four ways that elephants have a huge positive impact on the environments they live in, and how they contribute to wildlife conservation just by doing what elephants do best.
+Let’s take a look at four ways in which elephants make a positive impact on the environments they live in, and how they contribute to wildlife conservation.

 1) Elephants are seed transporters

-After munching on vegetation – that also consists of seeds – elephants transport plant material around in their guts, and then drop them off in mounds of dung.
+After munching on vegetation (that also consists of seeds) elephants transport plant material around in their guts and then drop them off in mounds of dung.
 In this way, plant material can be dropped off thousands of metres away from where the plants were initially eaten.
-In fact, some studies have suggested that elephants can disperse seeds over distances of more than 50 kilometres.
+In fact, some studies have suggested that elephants can disperse seeds over distances of more than 60 kilometres.

 Elephant dung is the perfect fertiliser since it’s rich in nutrients that allow seeds to germinate and grow.
 And elephant seed dispersal provides opportunities for plants to colonise new areas, which eventually creates new habitats and food for a range of different animals.

-But elephant dung can serve up so many more portions for dung beetles to dine on.
-Besides feeding on dung, dung beetles also bury the dung below the ground where their larvae can feed and grow.
+And elephant dung can serve up many more portions for dung beetles to dine on.
+Besides feeding on dung, these beetles also bury the dung below the ground where their larvae can feed and grow.
 By doing this, dung beetles loosen tightly-packed soil and get the nutritious elephant fertiliser to where it’s needed most – the layers of the soil where plants begin to grow.

 But there’s more.
-The submerged beetle larvae that fed off of the dung are a source of food for a number of different animals – like field mice and honey badgers.
+The submerged beetle larvae that feed off of the dung are a source of food for a number of different animals – like field mice and honey badgers.

 This means that by supporting the survival of beetle populations, elephant dung also supports the survival of a wide variety of life on land.

-So these floppy-eared food-providers support the survival of other creatures and contribute to species biodiversity within ecosystems.
+So, these floppy-eared food-providers support the survival of other creatures and contribute to the biodiversity of species within ecosystems.